Skip to main content

 4. Provide Examples

-Build an error database with examples:
+Build an error database with real examples:

 Error TypeSourceTranslationCorrectSeverity